milenamileva10-afk/git_training1/README.md

 # git_training1
-This repository is for practicing the GitHub Flow.
+This is my first repository
+I am looking forward to learning more